One of the main ways that complexity impacts all of us is the continuous change that we face.

-We created these offerings to enable ANYONE to become Complexity Fit.
-In a way, we are seeking to democratize complex thinking ... because we believe the world needs people who are comfortable being uncomfortable and able to move from feeling future fatigue to having the agency to co-create a better future.
+We created these offerings to enable ANYONE to become FIT to navigate continuous change and uncertainty.
+We believe it starts with becoming fit for complexity, so in a way, we seek to democratize complex thinking ... because we believe the world needs people who are comfortable being uncomfortable and able to move from feeling future fatigue to having the agency to co-create a better future.
 That is the only way we will thrive in this beautiful, messy, discombobulating world.

 Monthly Subscription (or as we like to call it, SUPscription)